ba0v/user-snipe/README.md

 PLATFORM_NAME         = "Discord"
 CHECK_URL             = "https://..."  # replace with correct endpoint
 SPECIAL_CHARS         = "._"
-ALLOW_SPECIAL_AT_ENDS = True
+ALLOW_SPECIAL_AT_ENDS = False

 def parse_response(data: dict) -> bool:
     return True  # update to match discord's response format
 ```

+## rate limits

+rate limits vary by platform — do your own research on the platform's api limits before running this tool to avoid getting blocked.

 ## disclaimer

 this tool interacts with platform apis. by using it, you acknowledge that:

-- **YOU** are solely responsible for any consequences, including account bans, suspensions, or violations of a platform's terms of service
+- you are solely responsible for any consequences, including account bans, suspensions, or violations of a platform's terms of service
-- the author (ba0v) is not responsible for **ANY** bans, penalties, or legal action resulting from the use of this tool
+- the author is not responsible for any bans, penalties, or legal action resulting from the use of this tool
 - use it at your own risk
-- rate limits vary by platform — do your own research on the platform's api limits before running this tool to avoid such consequences

-## if this helped you get a clean username, consider donating! (still verifying it wait)